-Below you will find a series of questions and answers about the wine classes and the wine tours.
+Below you will find a series of questions and answers about our wine classes and canal boat tours.
 If you have additional questions please contact us at 218-409-2540 or via email at firstname.lastname@example.org.

 Wine Class Questions

 Q: I don’t know anything about wine.
 Can I still take a class?